Travel-sized must-haves for March break - National | Globalnews.ca

 Getting ready for a much needed getaway this March break?
 These practical essentials are small in size, but big on convenience.
-Simply add to cart for a smooth, stress-free vaca.
+Simply add to cart to enhance your vacay.

 Every girl needs a handy pack of makeup wipes and these travel-sized ones can fit into almost any trendy micro bag.
 A must-have from Neutrogena, they’ll whisk away makeup and dirt in one refreshing swoop, leaving your skin clean and fresh.

-This mini flat iron packs full-sized charm into a travel-friendly tool, perfect for sleek styles on the go.
-With its cute storage bag and dual voltage, your hair stays flawless anywhere, anytime.

-These refillable mini perfume bottles are ultra convenient for scent touch-ups so you can feel and smell good without the hassle of carrying around a glass bottle.
+These refillable mini perfume bottles are ultra convenient for scent touch-ups so you can feel and smell your best without the hassle of carrying around a heavy glass bottle.
 Keep one in all your most-used purses and never miss a moment to smell amazing!

 A dead phone is never fun, especially when Google Maps is needed!
 Stay powered up with this mini power bank that is always ready to give you a boost when you’re in a pinch.
 Available in a variety of cute colours.